Heaven Lake: Notable visits

 On September 20, 2018, as part of an Inter-Korean summit, heads of state Kim Jong-un and Moon Jae-in visited Mount Paektu and Heaven Lake.
 Moon filled a bottle with water from the lake to take back to South Korea.
 The visit to the lake was a symbolic gesture, as both the lake and the mountain hold considerable cultural significance to the Korean people.
 Mount Paektu is mentioned in the anthems of both North and South Korea, and is considered to be the spiritual home of the Koreans.

 In popular culture

-The lake is the subject of the song "Tianchi Lake" on The Mountain Goats' 2008 album Heretic Pride.
+The lake is the subject of the song 'Tianchi Lake' on The Mountain Goats' 2008 album Heretic Pride.

+In the 2023 romantic film The Breaking Ice, the three protagonists hike together to see Heaven Lake.